Vasco Gil Sodré: Graciosa

 Vasco Gil Sodré came to Graciosa following the mysterious disappearance of Duarte Barreto do Couto, who died during a Castilian incursion into Graciosa (probably in 1475, during the War of the Castilian Succession).
 Becoming a widow, and alone on the island, Antónia Sodré wrote to her brother, so that he could come to stay with her.

 Responding to her invitation, Vasco Gil Sodré came to Graciosa, after a stopping at several north African settlements, arriving at a time in which Portugal was at war with the Crown of Castile, owing to the pretensions Joanna la Beltraneja, between 1475 and 1479.

 Gil Sodré was accompanied by Beatriz Gonçalves da Silva, and a group of servants, arriving in Graciosa after staying in Terceira.
 The family erected a house in Carapacho, a place near to their lands in the southwest of the island, in what is today Praia.

 Vasco Gil Sodré attempted to obtain the Donatary captaincy of the island, including the construction of a customs-house on his part, the captaincy of the north (centered on Santa Cruz da Graciosa) was given to Pedro Correia da Cunha (brother-in-law of Christopher Columbus, who arrived on the island from Porto Santo, after losing the captaincy, in 1474.

 Despite the efforts of the Sodré family, in 1485 Pedro Correia da Cunha was confirmed as Donatary Captain for the entire island, because the "land was too small for two divisions", effectively impeding Vasco Gil Sodré and his descendants from obtaining the captaincy they claimed.
 This decision definitively unified the captaincy of Graciosa, until the Donatary system was abolished.
 The division resulted in the two municipalities on the island (Praia da Graciosa and Santa Cruz da Graciosa), later unified in 186].
 Vasco died at Santa Cruz da Graciosa.

+Historical and political context of disputes over records

+Early Mercian and Capetian associations, Earl of Hereford:

+Early estates that developed into later Sudeley holdings were located outside Winchcombe, then a capital of Mercia, and prospered during the reign of King Offa of Mercia.

+The early manor of Sudeley is traditionally described as a gift from Æthelred the Unready to his daughter Goda upon her marriage to Drogo of Mantes, whose son was Ralph, Earl of Hereford.
+Drogo of Mantes belonged to the Capetian House of Vexin, also known as the First House of Vexin or the House of Valois-Amiens-Vexin.

+Norman Conquest and continuity of Sudeley Castle:

+Ralph, Earl of Hereford, nicknamed “the Timid” following a military defeat during the Norman Conquest, was succeeded by his son Harold de Ewyas, also known as Harold de Sudeley.
+Harold married Godiva of Wessex and was related by kinship to Edward the Confessor.

+Despite the upheavals of the Conquest, the Sudeley estates were retained under William the Conqueror.
+Harold’s son, John de Sudeley, married Grace de Tracy, daughter of William de Tracy--an illegitimate son of Henry I of England.
+John de Sudeley is credited with constructing the first Sudeley Castle.